Toshima17/DSA-JourneyMate/README.md

    - Revision intervals:
     Day 1 → Day 3 → Day 7 → Day 14 → Day 30
 - ✔ Revision Reminder
-    -Problems automatically appear in the Revision Problems section when their revision date arrives.
+   - Problems automatically appear in the Revision Problems section when their revision date arrives.

 # 🧠 How It Works